b-at-neu/StudentOrganizationGovernance/README.md

 - Add ability to create bullet points in sections (mostly for the role definitions)
 - Improve front-end formatting of forms
 - Improve formatting of links
+- Add warning that you cant delete last article or section
+- Consolidate multiple POST funcs into one view with more params

 ## Useful features